chrismanp/pldi24_artifact/README.md

 /home/user/lazyDir/cilkbench/run-icache.sh <Number of workers> <Number of runs> <disable numa>
 ```

+This will generate the data needed for our claim in [artifact-desc](artifact-desc.pdf).
+Refer to [artifact-desc](artifact-desc.pdf) to test our claim.

+# testBenchmark_compile.py's Flags
-The above script relies on the testBenchmark_compile.py script.
+The run-eval.sh and run-icache.sh relies on the testBenchmark_compile.py script.
 The following are the flags that testBenchmark_compile.py supports:

 ```console